 Continuing Professional Development

-I am a member of Speech Pathology Australia (SPA) and a Certified Practising Speech Pathologist (CPSP).
+I am a member of Speech Pathology Australia (MSPA) and a Certified Practising Speech Pathologist (CPSP).